University of Northern Colorado Scholarships 2025–2026 | Automatic, WUE & Competitive Awards

 Nonresident/Intl: $4,500/yr

 Note: Award amounts differ by residency category (Resident vs. WUE vs. Nonresident/International).
 UNC is test-optional and does not use SAT/ACT for these admission-based scholarships.
-Priority date: March 1.
+All awards use the March 1 application deadline for full consideration.

 🏆 Competitive Scholarships